Answered By: MRU Library

 This stage involves preparing and planning for everything you'll need before you start recording:

-1. Content: Take some time about what kind of content you want in your podcast and how you wish to present it.
+1. Content: Take some time to think about what kind of content you want in your podcast and how you wish to present it.
 Here are some questions you can ask yourself:

 • What is the length of your podcast and how many topics will you talk about?
 A shorter length will be easier to achieve.